 Beside designer fabric, you could also use a cotton or linen tablecloth.

-TIP: If you are using fabric or a tablecloth, be sure to iron it to remove any wrinkles.
+TIP: If you are using fabric or a tablecloth, be sure to iron it first to remove any wrinkles.

 I used something entirely different.

 For a couple of years, we used a white quilted coverlet from Real Simple on our bed.
 I loved the look and feel of it.
-It was so soft and the quilt had a bit of farmhouse look.
+It was so soft and the quilt had a bit of a farmhouse look.
 I searched for another similar quilt and couldn’t find one.
 So I used the one that we already had.

 I washed the quilt and removed it from the dryer while still slightly damp.
 Then, I shook it out and laid it on our bed to completely dry.
 It looked great.